nalgeon/vscode-proofread/README.md

 **Proofread: Translate Text**

 Translates the selected text and overwrites it with the translation.
+Only available if `proofread.ai.vendor` set to `openai`.

-**Proofread: Change OpenAI API Key**
+**Proofread: Set OpenAI API Key**

-Sets the new value of the API key.
+Sets the value of the OpenAI API key.
+Only required if `proofread.ai.vendor` set to `openai`.

 ## Settings

-`proofread.openai.model`
+`proofread.ai.vendor`

+Name of the AI model provider.
+Must be either `copilot` or `openai`.
+Default: `copilot`

+To use both proofreading and translation, change this setting to `openai`.
+You'll need an API key from the [OpenAI Settings](https://platform.openai.com/account/api-keys).
+When you have the key, set it using the _Proofread: Set OpenAI API Key_ command.

+Please note that using OpenAI is a **paid feature**; they will charge you for using the API.

+`proofread.ai.model`

-Name of the OpenAI model to use.
+Name of the AI model to use.
 Default: `gpt-4o`

-`proofread.openai.temperature`
+`proofread.ai.temperature`

 Sampling temperature to use (between 0 and 2).
 Higher values make the output more random, while lower values make it more focused and predictable.
 Default: `0`

-`proofread.openai.timeout`
+`proofread.ai.timeout`

-Timeout in seconds for OpenAI API requests.
+Timeout for AI API requests in seconds.
 Default: `30`

 `proofread.language`